Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-This structural opacity is further compounded by the probabilistic nature of modern machine learning.
-Unlike rule-based systems with deterministic mappings, contemporary models approximate probability distributions and generate outputs by sampling.
-Predictions are therefore non-reproducible, and explanations cannot reliably identify causal mechanisms.
-Outputs reflect dispersed statistical correlations rather than singular causes, creating a persistent mismatch between human expectations of coherent causal reasoning and the statistical logic of model inference \cite{r:21}, a translation gap between machine representations and human conceptual schemas.
-Empirical studies illustrate this divergence: in computer vision, humans classify animals using semantic features such as eyes or fur, whereas neural networks often rely on imperceptible pixel patterns or latent frequency cues.
-For instance, models have classified huskies as wolves when the image background contained snow, demonstrating reliance on spurious correlations rather than salient semantic features \cite{r:22}.
+This structural opacity is compounded by the probabilistic nature of modern machine learning.
+Unlike deterministic, rule-based systems, contemporary sub-symbolic models approximate probability distributions and generate outputs through sampling.
+Predictions are non-reproducible, and explanations cannot reliably identify causal mechanisms.
+Outputs reflect dispersed statistical correlations rather than singular causes, creating a persistent mismatch between human expectations of coherent causal reasoning and the statistical logic of model inference \cite{r:21}.
+Empirical studies illustrate this divergence: humans classify animals using semantic features, such as eyes or fur, whereas neural networks often rely on imperceptible pixel patterns or latent frequency cues.
+For example, models have misclassified huskies as wolves when images contained snow in the background, demonstrating reliance on spurious correlations rather than salient features \cite{r:22}.
 Even when influential features are identified, they rarely yield cognitively meaningful explanations, as these signals do not map onto human categories of perception or reasoning.